Clinical-Microbiomics, CosmosID, DNASense, and MS-Omics have merged to form Cmbio. Please visit our new site cmbio.ioVisit cmbio.io

 Antimicrobial resistance (AMR) is a growing public health concern, with the potential to render many of our current antibiotics ineffective.
 A recent study draws conclusions on the potential role of livestock waste and treated wastewater as reservoirs for AMR.
 The study investigated the presence and abundance of AMR genes in livestock waste and treated...

 Gulf War illness (GWI) is a chronic condition significantly affecting veterans who served in the 1991 Gulf War.
-A range of symptoms, including fatigue, pain, cognitive impairment, and gastrointestinal issues characterize GWI.
+GWI is characterized by a range of symptoms, including fatigue, pain, cognitive impairment, and gastrointestinal issues.
 Despite extensive research, the underlying causes of GWI are still not fully understood.
-A recent study sheds some light on the...
+A recent study sheds some light...

 To evaluate the impact of ports on the biodiversity in their vicinity, a recent study collected coral reef sediment samples from the vicinity of Port Everglades in South Florida, and performed 16S rRNA sequencing on the samples.
 CosmosID analyzed the 16S rRNA gene-based microbiome community data to illustrate the impact of port activities...